 I am passionate about immigration law and I fight hard for my clients.
-You can see me above speaking at a demonstration for family migration rights outside the Home Office in 2013.
-I founded and edit the Free Movement immigration law blog.
+I founded and edit the Free Movement immigration law blog and campaign on issues including the rights of EU citizens and family members, immigration detention and harsh family immigration rules.

 My work ranges from business and sensitive personal immigration issues with boutique solicitor firms through family immigration work, nationality opinions and EU free movement issues to domestic violence and asylum cases for law centres and high street practices.
 My practice covers the full spectrum of immigration law.